 Many fields benefit from the introduction of ideas and techniques from others, and a great deal of advances arise in the 'gaps' between areas of work.
-One of the aims of this thesis is bridging the gap between image processing, computer vision techniques and atmospheric research, specifically ionospheric TEC mapping.
-These maps show the distribution of electrons in the ionosphere, and are used in a wide range of applications, from propagation forecasting and nowcasting, to calibration of global navigation satellite systems (GNSS) through to scientific analysis of space weather events.
+One of the aims of this thesis is bridging the gap between image processing, computer vision techniques and atmospheric research, specifically ionospheric total electron content (TEC) mapping.
+These maps show the distribution of electrons in the ionosphere, and are used in a wide range of applications, from propagation forecasting and nowcasting, to calibration of satellite navigation systems through to scientific analysis of space weather events.
 This work aims to aid some of these applications by introducing the state-of-the-art in interpolation and computer vision to TEC mapping.